gridgain/apache-ignite-3/thread-traces.md

-# Hitchhikers guide to the Ignite 3 threads
+# Hitchhiker's guide to the Ignite 3 threads

 Which threads are passed by a 'request' made by a user.